🇹🇷

 📋 Requirements

-• Valid passport with minimum 60 days validity beyond visa expiry
+• Valid passport (at least 60 days beyond intended stay)

-• Some nationalities require valid Schengen, US, UK, or Ireland visa/residence permit
+• Some nationalities require a valid Schengen, US, UK, or Ireland visa

 📝 Application Steps